MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/dataverse.md

 ### Accessing large semantic models

 Power BI semantic models contained in Dataverse can be very large.
-If you're using the Power Query Dataverse connector, any specific query that accesses the model has a fixed five (5) minute timeout irrespective of the size of the data [see limitations](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/dataverse-sql-query#limitations).
+If you're using the Power Query Dataverse connector, any specific query that accesses the model has a fixed five (5) minute timeout irrespective of the size of the data.
+For more information, go to [limitations](/power-apps/developer/data-platform/dataverse-sql-query#limitations).
 So you might need to query the data multiple times to access all of the data in the model.
 Using multiple queries can take a considerable amount of time to return all the data.

 If you're using the [Common Data Service (Legacy)](common-data-service-legacy.md) connector, you can use a single query to access all of the data in the semantic model.
 This connector works differently and returns the result in "pages" of 5-K records.
 Although the Common Data Service (Legacy) connector is more efficient in returning large amounts of data, it can still take a significant amount of time to return the result.